espocrm/documentation/docs/user-guide/printing-to-pdf.md

 By default, the max number of records is limited to 50.
 The limit is defined by the config parameter `massPrintPdfMaxCount`.

-Note that page numbering gets reset for each record.
-You need to use the placeholder `{pageAbsoluteNumber}` to print absolute page numbers in the footer.

 ### Access control

 Access to PDF printing is controlled by Roles.
 Admin can set a *read* access level for the *Template* entity type.